Life After Stroke

 Equip Stroke Advice on travel, self help, and equipment form the Stroke Association

-The Regional Driving Assessment Centre is an accredited member of the Forum of Mobility Centres, and runs centres in Birmingham, Oxford, Cannock, Hull and Northampton to help disabled people of all ages and the elderly maintain their independent mobility safely.
+The Regional Driving Assessment Centre has centres in Birmingham, Oxford, Cannock, Hull and Northampton to help disabled people of all ages and the elderly maintain their independent mobility safely.
 The centres have a fleet of adapted vehicles permanently available which can cater for a wide range of mobility needs.
 Services include driving ability assessment, advice on adaptations and passenger/Carer Assessment.
-More information is available on the RDAC Information leaflet: Advice and information for people who have had a stroke and their carers and they can be contacted via email to Sharon Reynolds or by phone on 0845 337 1540.
-(Referral form)
+More information is available on the RDAC Information leaflet.
+They can be contacted online, via email, or by phone on 0845 337 1540.
+Professionals can make referrals secourely online or via email (Referral form)

 GETTING INVOLVED IN RESEARCH